rvrstfn/hw-scanner-2/README.md

 # Korea Rental Asset Scanner

-Simple inventory tool that lets employees select their name, scan the rental label (QR code + barcode), and stores the results for later review.
+Simple inventory tool that lets employees select their name, scan the rental label (QR code + barcode), and store the results for later review.
+The web UI runs entirely in the browser, while the API is implemented as Cloudflare Pages Functions backed by a D1 database.

-## Quick start
+## Local preview

 ```bash
 python3 -m venv .venv